Composition closed premodel structures and the Kreweras lattice: Application: Model structures on as tricolored trees

-We now construct a colored tree on the internal nodes of the triangulation as follows.
-Let the internal node of the base triangulation be the root of this tree.
-Suppose some node $w$ subdivides the triangle $xyz$.
-Find whichever among $x,y,z$ sits the highest on the tree (ignoring external nodes); there is always a unique such choice.
-For concreteness suppose that this node is $x$.
-We then add a branch going up from $x$ to $w$ colored with whatever color the edge $xw$ is.

-We canonically order the branches coming out of a node so that blue is to the left of green and green is to the left of red.
-Clearly each node can have at most one branch of each color coming out of it.
+\begin{defn} A \emph{(tri)colored tree} is a rooted planar tree such each each node may have edges coming from the set $\{blue,green,red\}$.
+We canonically order the branches coming out of a node so that blue is to the left of green and green is to the left of red. \end{defn}

-\begin{example} \autoref{fig:treetostack} presents an example of the process of assigning a colored tree to a stacked triangulation.
-Note that $d$ is attached to $c$ rather than $a$ since $c$ sits higher on the tree than $a$.